Liberty, Equality, and Justice: How they Relate to the Purpose of the Laws and Government

 …and how could I be?
 There is only one truth.

 We present justifications of the above claims below.
 First, we should define some terms.

 Summary of the argument: Government upholds the laws -> the laws (implicit and explicit social contracts) ensure justice -> justice is the act of ensuring a balance of true civil liberty and equality for the ends of “happiness”, for all -> All citizens have a natural equal right to this in a state, all humans have a right to this in nature.
 Thus, all these concepts are “mutually dependent”, including the two sometimes conflicting concepts at the core of the argument, “liberty and equality”.

 Civil Vs. Natural (Liberty, Equality, Justice, Right, Law, Etc)

 To understand the following arguments it well help to differentiate the Civil from Natural.

 - Civil means relating to citizens in the state.
 So civil law is the laws that govern society, civil equality is equality within the state, civil justice is justice in the state, civil rights are rights in the state, and civil liberties are freedoms in the state.
 Thus, we use the term broadly to refer to everything within the bounds of the state (including the political), and not as a way to refer to a part of society specifically.

 - Natural means in a state of nature, the same logic applies.
-For example, natural liberty is pure independence (liberty as is found in nature).
+For example, natural liberty is pure independence and pure freedom (liberty as is found in nature).

 Because we are all equal and independent, no-one ought to harm anyone else in their life, health, liberty, or possessions… This holds in all the laws a man is under, whether •natural or •civil. ·Let us look at these separately… – John Locke, father of liberalism, on equality and liberty.